"Tech Papers" by panic

 Purpose

-Log manifolds are, generally, for racing only, have poor idle quality, un-even mixture distribution, and require expensive and complex linkage to function properly.
+Log manifolds as manufactured “back in the day” were, generally, designed for racing, have poor idle quality, un-even mixture distribution, and require expensive and complex linkage to function properly.
+The world’s fastest fuel dragster (Cook-Bedwell Isky/U-Fab Special Chrysler 354) used one in 1956.

-Complete fabrication of a log manifold can be done using standard commercial shapes (plate, cylinders, &c.).
+Complete fabrication of a log manifold with somewhat better “manners” can be done using standard commercial shapes (plate, cylinders, &c.).
 It’s possible to do this in steel (16 gauge or heavier), but aluminum is prettier, easier to port and radius when complete, and saves some weight (the flanges are heavy).
-My choice would be 6061 alloy, as it’s common, weldable and relatively inexpensive.
+My choice would be 6061 alloy, as it’s common, weldable and relatively inexpensive to find in odd shapes.

 Cragar log manifold for Cadillac